shiddy/dot/Readme.md

   <h1>Shiddy's DawtFayels</h1>
 </div>

-check the

-    dotdrop.sh --help

-I have color stuffs that should be dropped in ~/.color

 to get started on a freshy do:

     echo "I am a bad kid and I paste things from the internet into my terminal"